xhcarina/HackPrinceton25-Spring-Bundle/README.md

-# Everything is on the backup branch: https://github.com/EricChang9/HP25-Bundle/tree/backup
+# Some part are on the master branch the rest are on backup branch.
+Check: https://github.com/EricChang9/HP25-Bundle/tree/backup

 # HP25-Bundle: Decentralized Microlending Platform